How do I Apply for a Variance or Appeal a Permit?

 Use the District’s answer (for variances/permit appeals) or petition (for abatement orders/permit revocations) as a guide to focus your remarks.
 You may choose to have an attorney or technical expert represent your facility at the meeting, although it is not required.

-Bring 10 copies of documents you would like to present to the Hearing Board, but have not filed with the Clerk.
-At the meeting, the Board will need to vote to accept new written material.
+If there are documents that you wish to present to the Hearing Board that you have not filed with the Clerk by the filing deadline, please notify the Clerk immediately.
+At the hearing, the Board will need to vote to accept new written material.

-How do I speak at a Board meeting as a member of the public?
+How do I speak at a hearing as a member of the public?

-What assistance does the Board provide for persons with disabilities?
+What assistance does the Hearing Board provide for persons with disabilities?

 Agendas and records are available in alternative formats upon request.
-Contact the Clerk at (619) 531-5434 or (619) 531-4803 (TTY).
+Contact the Clerk at (858) 245-8249.
 Assistive Listening Devices are available from the Clerk in Room 402 prior to the meeting and are to be returned at the end of the meeting.
 Individuals requiring sign language interpreters should contact the Americans with Disabilities Coordinator at (858) 505-6521, in advance of the meeting so that arrangements may be made.
 An area in the front of the chamber is designated for individuals requiring the use of wheelchair or other accessible devices.

 What happens after the meeting?